midoriiro/android_device_samsung_afyonlte/README.md

 ```
 ## Sync with your local repository

-On your local repository use these command (and not cyanogenmod local repository):
+On your local repository use these command (and not from cyanogenmod local repository):

 pull the repository:
 ```